visit-dav/visit/src/doc/python_scripting/functions.rst

     The expression definition as a string.

 return type : CLI_return_t
-    The DefineExpression functions return 1 on success and 0 on failure.
+    The DefineTensorExpression function returns 1 on success and 0 on failure.

 **Description:**

-    The DefineTensorExpression creates new tensor variables.
+    DefineTensorExpression creates new tensor variables.
-    Expression variables can be plotted like any other variable.
+    Tensor variables define a tensor field over a mesh and are used by the Tensor plot.
+    A 2D tensor would consist of a vector of 2 2-component vectors.
+    A 3D tensor would consist of a vector of 3 3-component vectors.
+    A symmetric tensor would need to provide 4 or 9 components even though a 2D tensor has 3 unique values and a 3D tensor has 6 unique values.
+    For a 2D symmetric tensor, the components would be supplied as {{Sxx, Syx}, {Syx, Syy}}.
+    For a 3D symmetric tensor, the components would be supplied as {{Sxx, Syx, Szx}, {Syx, Syy, Szy}, {Szx, Szy, Szz}}.

     The variableName argument is a string that contains the name of the new variable.
     You can pass the name of an existing expression if you want to provide a new expression definition.
-    The expression argument is a string that contains the definition of the new variable in terms of math operators and pre-existing variable names Reference the VisIt User's Manual if you want more information on creating expressions, such as expression syntax, or a list of built-in expression functions.
+    The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
+    If you run into problems defining your expression you might want to read the section on :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.

 **Example:**